Can I file my case in small claims court?

 A Justice of the Peace for Upton County hears small claims court cases for Upton County.

 Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
-This allows the trials to be conducted in a much more informal fashion.
-Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
-It will likely be pretty quick.
+There are no rules of evidence.
+Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
+Trials generally are pretty short (15-20 minutes).
 A jury trial will likely last longer, probably a few hours.

 Upton County Court Locations

 Precinct 1 Place 1 Courthouse in the City of Rankin

 This courthouse is located at:P O Box 232 Rankin, TX 79778

 This courthouse handles cases for Precinct 1 Place 1.
 The court’s website can be found here.
 The phone number for the court is (432)693-2473.

 Precinct 2 Place 1 Courthouse in the City of Rankin